crpietschmann/jekyll-blog/_posts/2016-01-01-sample-blog-post-3.markdown

 date:   2016-01-01 17:00:19 -0400
 categories: jekyll update
 author: Mark
-description: This blog post shows a few different types of content that’s supported and styled with Bootstrap.
-Basic typography, images, and code are all supported.
 ---

 This blog post shows a few different types of content that’s supported and styled with Bootstrap.
 Basic typography, images, and code are all supported.